NREL/gdx-pandas/README.md

 dataframes = gdxpds.to_dataframes(gdx_file)
 for symbol_name, df in dataframes.items():
     print("Doing work with {}.".format(symbol_name))
-    # df is a pandas.DataFrame with unhelpful column names (#1) except for 'value'
 ```

+And within the loop, df is a pandas.DataFrame with unhelpful column names (#1) except
+for 'value'.

 And vice-versa: